The Shire of Collie focuses on ensuring current legislative requirements are met satisfactorily to prevent adverse

 ensuring that solid and liquid wastes (including sewage effluent) are appropriately managed

 Transfer Station – undertaking audits of the Shire landfill to ensure compliance with Department of Environment Regulation Licence conditions.

 Effluent Disposal – The Shire of Collie is responsible for the approval and post construction inspection of on-site sewage and effluent disposal systems.
 Aerobic Treatment Units (ATUs) are required to be serviced and service records are to be provided to the Shire of Collie.
 The Shire conducts random audits to ensure ATUs are being serviced correctly.
 To apply for installation of an effluent disposal system click here.

 Ensuring all water used for drinking, food production and recreation is safe.
 The Shire provides water quality testing for premises that rely on rainwater for drinking water supplies on a cost recovery basis.
 Please call the Shire’s Health Officer to arrange for sampling.

 Shire staff regularly test the water at Black Diamond, Minninup Pool, Potters Gorge, Honeymoon Pool and Stockton Lake.
-Click here for the latest test results.
+Click here for current water testing results.

 Public Buildings and Accommodation

 ensuring that buildings and areas accessed by the public are maintained and operated to protect the health and safety of users and occupiers

 Public Buildings – are inspected for compliance with the Health (Public Buildings) Regulations 1992.

 Vector and pest control